-MGT 380 Project Management
+MGT 380 Project Management (3-0-3).

-(3-0-3).
 Examines the concepts and techniques of managing projects in service and manufacturing settings.
 Includes the following topics: project selection and evaluation, dynamics, motivation and evaluation of team members, scheduling, budgeting and closure.
-Prerequisites: ACC 202, ENG 204, FIN 201, MIS 201, and MGT 301 or MIS 303 or COE 420 or CMP 350.
+Prerequisites: ACC 202, FIN 201, MIS 201, ENG 204 and MGT 301 or MIS 303 or COE 420.